The science

 The midline — your rhythm's average level

-Five circadian metrics
+The circadian metrics Trana computes

 Relative Amplitude (RA)